 If you have an isolation valve on the water feed to the toilet fill valve simply turn the screw on the front of the isolation valve so that the screw head is across the pipe.

-If the toilet is water feed is from the cold-water tank, you will need to either drain down the cold-water tank or isolate from a gate valve.
+If the toilet's water feed is from the cold-water tank, you will need to either drain down the cold-water tank or isolate it from a gate valve.

-In my opinion, it is easier to drain down the cold-water tank than turning off a gate valve unless the gate valve is new.
+In my opinion, it is easier to drain down the cold-water tank than to turn off a gate valve unless the gate valve is new.

 Here are two different types of valves

 If you don’t have an isolation valve on the water supply to the toilet fill valve, don’t worry, I will quickly explain how to drain the water from your cold-water storage tank.

 For the full guide on how to drain down hot and cold-water storage tanks click here.

 To drain down, you will need to turn off the mains water supply which can usually be found under your kitchen.

 If you can’t find the mains stop valve under your kitchen sink, I listed a couple of more locations below.